Briargate

 Huge Composite Deck with Amazing Views, WildHog Railing, and Trex RainEscape System

-Our client embarked on a complete backyard and deck renovation to maximize the breathtaking mountain views.
-The existing small redwood deck, which only spanned a short distance along the back of the home, was to be replaced by a much larger deck, extending 14 feet and running the full 42-foot length of the house.
-During the design phase, our client expressed a desire for a distinctive 4-foot-wide, closed-step staircase.
-Rather than protruding from the side of the deck, we designed a staircase integrated into the deck itself.
+Our client embarked on an ambitious backyard and deck renovation to fully embrace the stunning mountain views.
+The original small redwood deck, which only spanned a short distance along the back of the house, was transformed into a magnificent, expansive deck stretching 14 feet out and running the entire 42-foot length of the home.

-To create an additional outdoor living space beneath the deck, we installed a Trex RainEscape system.
-This innovative system utilizes rubber bladders to divert water to gutters and downspouts, effectively keeping the area below the deck dry.
+To maximize the outdoor living space, we installed a Trex RainEscape system beneath the deck.
+This innovative system uses rubber bladders to divert water into gutters and downspouts, keeping the area below the deck dry and usable in all weather conditions.

-Follow along below to see the whole process – from concept to final product.
+Follow along below to see the entire process – from initial concept to the stunning final product.

 Click on images below to view larger…